ie3-institute/simona/docs/readthedocs/usersguide.md

     ![](../readthedocs/images/usersguide/jdk-download.png)

-- Additionally, a **Scala Plugin** is required to work with SIMONA.
-If it is not already installed, a notification will pop up at the top of the editor, which lets you quickly download one.
+- Additionally, the **Scala Plugin** is required to work with SIMONA.
+If it is not already installed, a notification will pop up at the top of the editor, which lets you quickly download it.

     ![](../readthedocs/images/usersguide/scala-plugin.png)